 Stanley Cup Playoffs: Tuesday's Need To Know

-Before the puck drops on that winner-takes-all Game 7 on Tuesday night at L.A.'s Staples Center, here's a list of things you need to know, which will be updated throughout the day:
+Here's a list of things you need to know, which we'll update throughout the day:

 - The Vancouver Canucks will look to claw their way back into a series they trail 0-3 to the Sharks tonight in San Jose.

 - Will it be Cory Schneider or Roberto Luongo that starts in goal for the Canucks tonight?
 Survey says...

 - Sharks coach Todd McLellan had some choice words after Canucks' Kevin Bieksa accused San Jose of embellishing.

 - With the return of a suspended Senator, will there be fireworks in Game 4 of the Montreal-Ottawa series tonight?